 Make-Up Water for Amarillo Data Center Cooling: Why Sourcing Strategy Matters in the Panhandle

 The Texas Panhandle is becoming a data center growth corridor.
 The Ogallala Aquifer beneath it has been shrinking for decades.
-Those two facts are now sitting on the same operations spreadsheet, and most facility planners are still treating make-up water like it is a problem someone else solves.

 It is not.
 In Amarillo, the timeline for figuring that out is shorter than most teams assume.